DiffTune: Auto-Tuning through Auto-Differentiation: Simulation results

 \section{Simulation results}

 In this section, we implement {\em DiffTune} for a Dubin's car and a quadrotor in simulations, where the controller in each case is differentiable.
-For all simulations, we use the sensitivity propagation to compute $\nabla_{\boldsymbol{\theta}} L $, use the forward-Euler method to discretize the dynamics for sensitivity propagation, and use \texttt{ode45} to obtain the system states by integrating the continuous-time dynamics (mimicking the continuous-time physical process on a real system).
+For all simulations, we use \texttt{ode45} to obtain the system states by integrating the continuous-time dynamics (mimicking the continuous-time process on a physical system).
+The states are sampled at discrete-time steps.
+We use the sensitivity propagation to compute $\nabla_{\boldsymbol{\theta}} L $, where the discrete-time dynamics in \eqref{eq: dynamics} are obtained by forward-Euler discretization.

+We intend to answer the following questions through the simulation study: 1.
+How does DiffTune compare to other auto-tuning methods?
+Since equipment wear is not an issue for tuning in simulations, we conduct sufficiently many trials to understand the asymptotic performance of auto-tuning methods for comparison.
+2. How can the tuned parameters generalize to other unseen trajectories during tuning?
+3. How does $\mathcal{L}_1$AC help tuning when the system has uncertainties?
+We show our main results in the following subsections while supplying the details of configurations in Appendices~A and~B.